 - How’s the “buzz” around the park on Game Day?

 - Is it safe to walk around the park’s neighborhood?

 - Do I want to be in the area well before or well after the game is done?

 COST, ACCESSIBILITY, WEATHER: 5 points each

 These are rational, important criteria, but I didn’t want to over-weight them.
-Combined they are worth the same as the “Wow Factor” of the Stadium which seems about right.
+Combined they are worth the about the same as the “Sense of Place” and “Wow Factor” of the Stadium score which seems about right.